How to Master Your Beginner Whole Wheat Bread

 This bread is a staple in our house.
 I make this recipe at least 2 times per week for my family!
 With two children under 2 requiring my attention at any given moment, I need it to be easy or it won’t get done.
 So when I say it’s easy, you better believe it!

-I have gotten into my rhythm baking this bread, and now it is about as natural to me as doing the dishes (maybe more so).
+I have gotten into my rhythm baking this whole wheat bread, and now it is about as natural to me as doing the dishes (maybe more so).
 Once, you bake a recipe like this enough times, you commit it to memory, and it becomes part of the flow in your kitchen.
 If you are discouraged in your kitchen and overwhelmed learning the skills of cooking and baking from scratch, I encourage you to just keep at it.
 Pick one thing to practice and get good at.
 When you master that, move onto the next thing!
 Trying to throw too many new things into your routine at once, will leave you feeling overwhelmed and burnt out.
-But steady consistent effort in small areas at a time will increase your capacity and skill until what seemed impossible to master doesn’t even feel hard anymore!
+But, steady consistent effort in small areas at a time will increase your capacity and skill until what seemed impossible to master doesn’t even feel hard anymore!

-What you need to know about the flour…
+What you need to know about the flour:

-Feel free to experiment for yourself with different types of flour.
-I specifically use fresh milled hard red wheat flour for the directions I have given you with this recipe.
-However, I have also made this recipe with store bought, hard red, whole wheat flour; store bought, golden, whole wheat flour; and fresh milled, hard white, whole wheat flour.
-You will find that you will have to make slight changes such as: adding flour or lessening the liquid, adjusting the kneading times, or possibly rise times depending on the type of flour.
+You will find that you will have to make slight changes such as: adding flour, lessening the liquid, or adjusting the kneading times.
 However, the differences are minor, and if you follow this specific recipe with any of the above varieties, it will likely come out quite good regardless of any adjustments.
 I have found this particular bread recipe to be quite forgiving.

 100% whole wheat vs. All purpose flour:

 If you are new to baking with whole wheat flour, you can expect to notice a stark flavor and texture difference when you make the switch to 100% whole wheat flour.
-I immediately preferred the taste and texture of the whole wheat products over any all purpose breads I’d made before, as did my family, but I know that is not the case for everyone.
+I immediately preferred the taste and texture of the whole wheat products over the all purpose breads I’d made before, as did my family, but I know that is not the case for everyone.
 This loaf will not come out quite as tall or fluffy as some all purpose sandwich breads will be.
 However, it is still great sandwich bread material.
 The bread has a hearty, robust flavor, but it is not dense.
-The different wheat that you use will change the flavor of the bread.
+The different wheat that you use will change the flavor and texture of the bread.

-Whole Wheat Bread
+Beginner Whole Wheat Bread

 Difficulty: Easy